Let’s update your browser so you can enjoy a faster, more secure site experience.

 Required care is 100% covered with no co-pay, including testing and diagnosis, behavioral therapy and medication.

 Behavioral health services can help you with personal problems that may affect you and/or your family.
-These problems may be stress, depression, anxiety or using drugs or alcohol.
+These problems may be stress, depression, anxiety or substance use disorder.
 We can help.

-Introducing UnitedHealthcare myMoney ConnectTM, a new program available exclusively to UnitedHealthcare Community Plan Medicaid Apple Health Members.1
+Introducing UnitedHealthcare myMoney ConnectTM, a new program available exclusively to UnitedHealthcare Community Plan Apple Health Members.1

 myMoney Connect™ is a wellness rewards program, combined with a reloadable prepaid debit MasterCard® Card (“Card”).2 The UnitedHealthcare myMoney Connect™ Card features: